-Aerial Lift Safety
+Aerial Lifts Safety

-- 🛠 Set outriggers, brakes, and wheel chocks even if on a level surface. - X Stand on the floor of the bucket.
-Do not climb on or lean over the guardrails. - 🛠 Wear fall arrest equipment with lanyard attached to a designated anchor point.
+- Always set outriggers, brakes, and wheel chocks even if on a level surface. - Always stand on the floor of the bucket.
+Do not climb on or lean over the guardrails. - Always wear fall arrest equipment with lanyard attached to a designated anchor point. - ☑ Avoid contact with overhead hazards like electrical wires or power lines.